SmalkiGroove/heroes-expansion/doc/HEROES.md

 __HAVEZ :__
 Gremlin Master - Artificier

-• All Gremlins in hero's army gain +1 to their Attack and Defence for every two levels of the hero.
+• All Gremlins in hero's army gain +1 to their Attack and Defense for every two levels of the hero.
 • New Gremlins are provided to all other heroes each day (provided that they have some in their army).
 The amount is equal to this hero's level.

 Starting Skills